Gregory B. Williams: Career

 Williams served in the United States Army Reserve from 1986 to 1992.
 He joined the Wilmington, Delaware, office of Fox Rothschild LLP in 1995 as an associate and was elevated to partner in 2003, where he specialized in commercial law and patent law.
-He has served as a special master in complex civil cases for the District of Delaware since 2020.
+He served as a special master in complex civil cases for the District of Delaware from 2020 to 2022.

 Federal judicial service

 On April 13, 2022, President Joe Biden announced his intent to nominate Williams to serve as a United States district judge of the United States District Court for the District of Delaware.
 On April 25, 2022, his nomination was sent to the Senate.
 President Biden nominated Williams to the seat vacated by Judge Leonard P. Stark, who was elevated to the Federal Circuit Court on March 17, 2022.
 On May 11, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 9, 2022, his nomination was reported out of the committee by an 11–9–2 vote, with Senators Patrick Leahy and Thom Tillis passed on the vote.
 On July 20, 2022, the United States Senate invoked cloture on his nomination by a 52–43 vote.
 His nomination was confirmed later that day by a 52–43 vote.
 He received his judicial commission on September 1, 2022.
-Williams became the only judge of color currently serving on the U.S. District Court for the District of Delaware, and the second African American judge to ever serve on the District of Delaware, with Gregory Moneta Sleet being the first.